14th Street–Union Square station: 1990s renovation

+21st century

+The station's token booths were shuttered in May 2005, after fare tokens were replaced with MetroCards; station agents were deployed elsewhere in the station to answer passengers' queries.
+This was part of a pilot program that was tested at seven other stations.

 As part of the 2015–2019 MTA Capital Program and the L Project, several modifications were implemented on the platform to improve circulation and to reduce crowding.
 The stairs from the Broadway Line platforms were rebuilt in March 2019; the stair from the downtown Broadway Line platform was reconfigured entirely.
 Additionally, a new escalator was installed from the east mezzanine to the platform; it cost around $15 million and opened on September 10, 2020.
+The Union Square Partnership proposed a $100 million overhaul of Union Square in 2021; the plans included a new subway entrance with escalator and elevator access.
+In April 2025, the MTA announced plans to install taller fare gates with glass panels at 20 stations, including the 14th Street–Union Square station.
+The fare gates would be manufactured by Cubic Transportation Systems, Conduent, Scheidt & Bachmann, and STraffic as part of a pilot program to reduce fare evasion.
+The MTA announced in late 2025 that a customer service center would open at the station.

 Station layout

-The IRT Lexington Avenue Line and BMT Broadway Line stations run roughly parallel to each other in a north–south direction.
-The Lexington Avenue Line platforms run under Fourth Avenue and Union Square East, while the Broadway Line platforms to the west run under Broadway, cutting directly under Union Square Park.
+The IRT Lexington Avenue Line and BMT Broadway Line stations both run in a north–south direction and are both two levels below ground.
+The Lexington Avenue Line platforms are to the east, running under Fourth Avenue and Union Square East, while the Broadway Line platforms are to the west, running under Broadway and cutting directly under Union Square Park.
 The BMT Canarsie Line station runs west–east under both of the other stations, along 14th Street.